The CFTC offers two mechanisms to protect whistleblowers submitting tips to its office: confidential filings and an anti-retaliation lawsuit.

 The whistleblower must bring a lawsuit in an appropriate district court of the United States within two years of the retaliatory conduct.
 If the whistleblower is successful in the lawsuit, they are entitled to reinstatement, back pay plus interest, and compensation for special damages including litigation costs, expert witness fees and attorney’s fees.

-If you fear retaliation for reporting misconduct or derivatives fraud to the CFTC, Eric L. Young and McEldrew Young Purtell can advise you of your rights.
+If you fear retaliation for reporting misconduct or derivatives fraud to the CFTC, Eric L. Young and McEldrew Young Purtell Merritt can advise you of your rights.
 Please call 1-800-590-4116 or contact us for a free case evaluation.